 There are measures you can take to help slow the degeneration of the hip joint.

--Diet and nutrition are very important to dog breeds who tend to develop this disease.
+- Diet and nutrition are essential to dog breeds who tend to develop this disease.
 Make sure your pet does not get overweight.
 Carrying extra weight will put more strain on already fragile hip joints.

 Above anything else, to decrease the chances of having a dog with hip dysplasia, thoroughly investigate the practices of the breeder you plan to purchase your dog from.